EBLeifEricson/twitterpokemon-feed/README.md

 # twitterpokemon-feed
 Script that updates the TwitterPlaysPokemon feed site at https://leif.gg/tpp/new

 Note: The script ignores all errors, which is pretty bad practice.
-However, it can run unattended for long periods (which is perfect for this application.)
+However, it can run unattended for long periods (which is perfect for this not-so-serious application.)

 ## Usage
 1. Download source here: https://github.com/EBLeifEricson/twitterpokemon-feed/archive/main.zip